-- Falsification, forgery, alteration, or invention of information, including, but not limited to, any document used for admission or eligibility to the University, or other official University documents. - Communicating or behaving in any form that disrupts or interferes with the educational process or any institutional function - Behaving in any manner that creates a disruption, or a hostile or offensive educational environment for a student, faculty member, or staff member - Failing to adhere to college dispositional expectations, policies and standards, as referred to the Code of Conduct Committee by college Professional Practices Committees.
+• Falsification, forgery, alteration, or invention of information, including, but not limited to, any document used for admission or eligibility to the University, or other official University documents.

-- Failing to comply promptly with any reasonable directive from a faculty member or University official - Failing to cooperate with officials in a University investigation - Possessing, using, distributing, or being under the influence of alcohol or illegal drugs while on University property or as part of any University activity - Permitting anyone, with the exception of authorized persons, access to one's classroom, to attend class in one's stead, or to attend class for another - Sharing one's password or using someone else's password for any University system or network - Using any University system, network, or other IT resources to upload, download, or otherwise share and/or distribute any copyrighted music, video, software, written works, or other materials without the written consent of the copyrighted owner. - Recording of any kind in the classroom (or wherever academic instruction occurs), including the use of any audio or video technology, unless provided with prior written permission from the faculty member or an approved accommodation by Student Disability Services. - Recording of any meetings on campus, including the use of audio or video technology, between or amongst faculty, staff, students, community members, or authorized visitors, without the prior knowledge and consent of all meeting participants or where the audio or video recordings is likely to cause injury or distress. - No student or person, individually or on behalf of such individual, business, or organization of any kind, whether forprofit or not-for-profit, is permitted to solicit, market, offer goods or services, or operate on behalf of such organization in any way on the University's campus without the prior written consent of the University's President or Provost.
+- Communicating or behaving in any form that disrupts or interferes with the educational process or any institutional function - Behaving in any manner that creates a disruption, or a hostile or offensive educational environment for a student, faculty member, or staff member - Failing to adhere to college dispositional expectations, policies and standards, as referred to the Code of Conduct Committee by college Professional Practices Committees. - Failing to adhere to the Community Standards for Ground Campus, as referred to the Code of Conduct Committee by the Student Affairs Student Conduct Committee. - Failing to comply promptly with any reasonable directive from a faculty member or University official - Failing to cooperate with officials in a University investigation - Possessing, using, distributing, or being under the influence of alcohol or illegal drugs while on University property or as part of any University activity - Permitting anyone, with the exception of authorized persons, access to one's classroom, to attend class in one's stead, or to attend class for another - Sharing one's password or using someone else's password for any University system or network - Using, possessing, or removing property that does not belong to the student without consent from the owner of the property or other legally responsible party.
+This includes, but is not limited to, theft of property or services, unauthorized alteration, misuse, or tampering with safety and security equipment, unauthorized access or use of University resources, and knowing possession of stolen property or materials - Using any University system, network, or other IT resources to upload, download, or otherwise share and/or distribute any copyrighted music, video, software, written works, or other materials without the written consent of the copyrighted owner. - Recording of any kind in the classroom (or wherever academic instruction occurs), including the use of any audio or video technology, unless provided with prior written permission from the faculty member or an approved accommodation by Student Disability Services. - Recording of any meetings on campus, including the use of audio or video technology, between or amongst faculty, staff, students, community members, or authorized visitors, without the prior knowledge and consent of all meeting participants or where the audio or video recordings is likely to cause injury or distress. - No student or person, individually or on behalf of such individual, business, or organization of any kind, whether forprofit or not-for-profit, is permitted to solicit, market, offer goods or services, or operate on behalf of such organization in any way on the University's campus without the prior written consent of the University's President or Provost.
 In addition, no student or person, individually or on behalf of any business or organization of any kind, whether for-profit or not-forprofit, may use the University's name, marks, seal, logos or other identifying symbols, or its resources, without the prior written consent of the University's President or Provost.